CS2401-Spring2020/week-13/README.md

 * `myQueue()` -- created a new instance so `data.length == 10`.

 You class will have the following methods:
-* `public bool enqueue(String s)` -- adds `s` to the end of the queue and increments `numElements`.
+* `public boolean enqueue(String s)` -- adds `s` to the end of the queue and increments `numElements`.
 The location to insert the element will be determined based on the position of `front` and the value `numElements` (you will need to use modulus, `%`).
 This method returns `true` if the element is added, and `false` if the element cannot be added because the queue is full.
 * `public String dequeue()` -- dequeues the front element in the data structure (i.e. the one at `front`) and updates the value of `front`.
 Returns `null` if there is nothing to dequeue.

 ### both `myStack` and `myQueue`